 clean the print head, if necessary.

-levels may be low and you may need to refill the ink.
-Visually
+packs may be old, and you may need to replace them.

 print, the colors in your printout need time to set as the ink